ArshhV/code-challenge/README.md

 Build a React + Node.js application that renders a customer's energy accounts and allows a user to make a credit card payment.

+### 📋 Getting Started

+This project uses Yarn as the package manager and has a unified start command for both frontend and backend.

+To get started:

+1. Install Yarn if you don't have it already: `npm install -g yarn`
+2. Install dependencies: `yarn install-all`
+3. Start both frontend and backend concurrently: `yarn start`

+The backend will run on port 3001 with Swagger documentation available at http://localhost:3001/api-docs.
+The frontend will run on port 3000.

 ### 💡 Our guidance
 - You may choose whichever technology stack and libraries you are comfortable with.
 - This challenge covers both backend and frontend but **feel free to only focus on the area you are more comfortable with how we would obviously expect a more comprehensive solution if you only choose one avenue.**.